The spectacular Katla Ice Cave in South-Iceland is open all Year round

 Inside Katla ice cave

-Some of our volcanoes have female names - maybe because they are dangerous when they erupt ;) A folklore tells us how Katla got its name.
+Some of our volcanoes have female names - maybe because they are dangerous when they erupt ;) Icelandic folklore tells us how Katla got its name.

-I found this folklore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which is a compilation of folklores in five volumes, and translated it into English:
+I found this folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which is a compilation of folklores in five volumes, and translated it into English:

 "It happened once upon a time that at Þykkvabæjarklaustur monastery an abbot living at the monastery had a cook called Katla.
 She was a bad-tempered woman - she owned trousers, which were of the nature that anybody who put them on could run forever without feeling tired.
 Katla used these trousers when needed.